NachtRaveVL/BY8X01-16P-Arduino/README.md

 #### Class Instantiation

 The library's class object must first be instantiated, commonly at the top of the sketch where pin setups are defined (or exposed through some other mechanism), which makes a call to the library's class constructor.
-The constructor allows one to set the busy pin, busy pin active-on mode, Serial class instance, and if on Espressif then serial Rx pin and serial Tx pin.
-The default constructor values of the library, if left unspecified, is busy pin `DISABLED`, busy pin active-on mode `HIGH`, Serial class instance `Serial1` @`9600`bps using mode `SERIAL_8N1`, and if on Espressif then serial Rx pin `D16` and serial Tx pin `D17` (ESP32[-S] defaults). _In the case that Serial1 cannot be readily detected, then the Serial class instance must be explicitly provided._
+The constructor allows one to set the busy pin, busy pin active-on mode, and Serial class instance.
+The default constructor values of the library, if left unspecified, is busy pin `DISABLED`, busy pin active-on mode `HIGH`, and Serial class instance `Serial1` @`9600`bps using mode `SERIAL_8N1`. _In the case that Serial1 cannot be readily detected, then the Serial class instance must be explicitly provided._

 From BY8X01-16P.h, in class BY8X0116P, when in hardware serial mode:
 ```Arduino